Page cover

 Qualifying charter counties decide autonomously

-Other localities receive funds via a targeted abatement grant program after approval of a local abatement plan
+Other localities receive funds via a Maryland Department of Health targeted abatement grant program after approval of a local abatement plan

 Localities decide autonomously after receiving non-binding recommendations from the state and consulting other localities in their county